akinsho/clock.nvim/README.md

 ## Feature requests / Issues

-This plugin was mainly designed for my usage/use cases, I don't intend to implement a bunch of feature requests.
+This plugin was designed for my usage/use cases, I don't intend to implement feature requests.
 I only plan on working on what I have stated already.
 If it does not work for you I also do not intend to provide customer support so please try and solve any configuration issues yourself.
 Please do not raise issues like `How do I do X?`.

-If you have an idea you would like to contribute please raise a PR 🥇.
+I am always happy to accept contributions so if you have an idea you would like to contribute please raise a PR 🥇.